chadwhitman/EcoTemplate.mode/README.md

 ####Credits & Thanks
 This is based on bw-w's CoffeScript plugin: <a href="https://github.com/sstephenson/eco">https://github.com/bm-w/CoffeeScript.mode</a>.
 Before that it was a fork of Sean Durham's syntax coloring mode for the CoffeeScript language (revisited for use with Coda 2).
+I only made a few minor adjustments to their code so it could work with .eco templates.

 ####Contribute
 - This is a work in progress, feel free to contribute